 While it's not as compressive as other super lightweight contenders, its lightweight design (12 ounces) isn't bulky or annoying to carry around.
 If you're thinking of buying this jacket for recreational activities all year round, it's one we'd recommend.
-However, if you're seeking ultralight performance, be sure to check out other more compressive options that pack into an even smaller package.
+However, if you're seeking ultralight performance, other options may serve you better.

-The exterior fabric provides great wind and water resistance in poor weather.
-While it's far from waterproof, the double layers of synthetic fabrics easily cut the wind.
-They also help wick away water for several minutes in a heavy downpour before saturating through.
+The exterior fabric provides excellent wind and water resistance in poor weather.
+While it's far from waterproof, the double layers of synthetic materials easily cut the wind.
+They also help wick away water for several minutes in a heavy downpour before saturating.

-When testing, we ran into wind and water quite often.
-The Piz Bial features a continuous face fabric made of 100% Pertex Quantum material, which is known to sheer the wind completely.
-Given the reversible nature of the jacket, both the inner and outer layer is made from this material.
+When testing, we often ran into wind and water.
+The Piz Bial features a continuous face fabric made of 100% Pertex Quantum material, which is known to entirely sheer the wind.
+Given the reversible nature, both the inner and outer layers are made from this material.
 The interior is composed of a wool material, which provides amazing and unbeatable insulation when wet.

 Comfort & Coziness